 Every time an artist of any stripe is accused of abuse, crime or immorality, the question is re-asked: should we separate an artist’s accomplishments from his person?
-From Bill Cosby to Roman Polanski, the problem of enjoying the art produced by someone whose acts you abhor keeps rearing its head.
-Does “Shakespeare In love” deserve less love since you learned of its producer, Harvey Weinstein’s, sordid behavior?
-Is “American Beauty” less beautiful because of Kevin spacy’s alleged deeds?
+From Bill Cosby’s recent retrial guilty verdict to Roman Polanski’s growing line of sexual abuse accusers, the problem of enjoying the art produced by someone whose acts you abhor keeps rearing its head.
+Does “Shakespeare In Love” deserve less love since you learned of its producer, Harvey Weinstein’s, sordid behavior?
+Is “House of Cards” less interesting or “American Beauty” less beautiful because of Kevin Spacey’s alleged deeds?

 Here are three reasons why we should separate an artist’s character from his art and three reasons why we shouldn’t.

 Art Lives Separately From The Artist That Created It.

 We would be giving up on a considerable amount of great art

 If we start to investigate the private lives of every artist, there’d be much less artwork left.
 It’s as much a part of human nature to sin and cause suffering as it is to love and express creativity.
 After all, Richard Wagner was an anti-Semite, the painter Caravaggio was allegedly a murderer and Charles Dickens took a teenage lover.
 The most recent example is Bill Cosby, whose contribution to television and the positive portrayal of African American families is immeasurable.
 However, he’s been found guilty in his retrial of aggravated indecent assault for drugging and sexually assaulting a woman at his Philadelphia home in 2004.
 There’s no question that this disturbing, but should his contribution to the bettering of society be ignored due to this verdict?
 We have to separate the artist from their art because if we don’t, we’ll be missing some great art.